 The easiest way to start is to try an Hour of Code in your community or local school.
-Then, try our courses and tutorials at Code Studio with students.
-Our materials are always 100% free, self-paced, and combine online lessons and offline activities.
-Computer Science Fundamentals, Code.org's K–5 curriculum, provides a great introduction to computer science for most students, and is available in 25 languages.
+Then, try our courses and tutorials at Code Studio - available worldwide at no cost to you or your school.
+Computer Science Fundamentals, provides a great introduction to computer science, and is available in 25 languages.

 At this time, Code.org has limited resources for international partnerships.
 However, if you are interested in making a bigger push for computer science in your country, consider a few options: